-On April 1, 2017, Richard Dowling will perform The Complete Piano Works
+On April 1, 2017, Richard Dowling performed The Complete Piano Works

-of Scott Joplin in two consecutive recitals at 2:00 PM & 7:00 PM in Weill
+of Scott Joplin in two consecutive sold-out recitals at 2:00 PM & 7:00 PM

 Mr. Dowling is the first pianist to perform the complete cycle of Joplin's 53

 published piano works in public.
-Notably, these historic twin recitals will
+Notably, these historic twin recitals took

-Mr. Dowling will offer a variety of rags, waltzes, marches and cakewalks on
+Mr. Dowling performed a variety of rags, waltzes, marches and cakewalks

-each of his two programs.
-(27 works on the 2:00 PM recital followed by 26
+on each of his two programs.
+(27 works on the 2:00 PM recital followed by

-Tickets are now available on Carnegie Hall's website or by calling
+Tickets were available on Carnegie Hall's website or by calling

 CarnegieCharge (212-247-7800) for $50 & $60, along with a select group